sadoprotocol/sado.space/public/docs/api/address.md

     {% preview-object title="Parameters" %}
       {% preview-object-item name="address" type="string" required=true description="Address to list unspent utxos for." /%}
       {% preview-object-item name="options" type="object" required=false description="List of options to modify the api result." /%}
-      {% preview-object-item name="options.ord" type="boolean" required=false default="true" description="Resolve ordinals and inscriptions." /%}
       {% preview-object-item name="options.safetospend" type="boolean" required=false default="false" description="Only return safe to spend utxos." /%}
       {% preview-object-item name="options.allowedrarity" type="boolean" required=false default="[\"common\", \"uncommon\"]" description="List of rarities that defines safe to spend treshold." /%}
     {% /preview-object %}

     {% preview-object title="Response" %}
+      {% preview-object-item name="jsonrpc" type="string" description="JSON-RPC protocol version." /%}
+      {% preview-object-item name="result" type="string" description="Transaction id the utxo belongs to." /%}
+      {% preview-object-item name="result.unspents" type="Unspent[]" description="Transaction id the utxo belongs to." /%}
-      {% preview-object-item name="txid" type="string" description="Transaction id the utxo belongs to." /%}
+      {% preview-object-item name="result.unspents.txid" type="string" description="Transaction id the utxo belongs to." /%}
-      {% preview-object-item name="n" type="number" description="Index position of the utxo in the parent transaction." /%}
+      {% preview-object-item name="result.unspents.n" type="number" description="Index position of the utxo in the parent transaction." /%}
-      {% preview-object-item name="blockHash" type="string" description="Hash of the block the utxo belongs to." /%}
+      {% preview-object-item name="result.unspents.blockHash" type="string" description="Hash of the block the utxo belongs to." /%}
-      {% preview-object-item name="blockN" type="number" description="Height of the block the utxo belongs to." /%}
+      {% preview-object-item name="result.unspents.blockN" type="number" description="Height of the block the utxo belongs to." /%}
-      {% preview-object-item name="scriptPubKey" type="ScriptPubKey" description="Script pub key of the utxo." /%}
+      {% preview-object-item name="result.unspents.scriptPubKey" type="ScriptPubKey" description="Script pub key of the utxo." /%}
-      {% preview-object-item name="value" type="number" description="Utxo value in BTC" /%}
+      {% preview-object-item name="result.unspents.value" type="number" description="Utxo value in BTC" /%}
-      {% preview-object-item name="sats" type="BigNumber" description="Utxo value in SATS" /%}
+      {% preview-object-item name="result.unspents.sats" type="BigNumber" description="Utxo value in SATS" /%}
-      {% preview-object-item name="ordinals" type="Ordinal[]" description="List of ordinals residing with the utxo." /%}
+      {% preview-object-item name="result.unspents.ordinals" type="Ordinal[]" description="List of ordinals residing with the utxo." /%}
-      {% preview-object-item name="inscriptions" type="Inscription[]" description="List of inscriptions residing with the utxo." /%}
+      {% preview-object-item name="result.unspents.inscriptions" type="Inscription[]" description="List of inscriptions residing with the utxo." /%}
-      {% preview-object-item name="safeToSpend" type="boolean" description="Is the utxo safe to spend in a new transaction?" note="Safety is determined by the APIs ability to communicate with the ordinals service.
-If the API could not retrieve valid data from the ordinals service the utxo is considered 'unsafe' to spend.
-If any of the ordinals is of a rarity higher than the provided treshold the utxo is considered 'unsafe' to spend." /%}
+      {% preview-object-item name="result.unspents.safeToSpend" type="boolean" description="Is the utxo safe to spend in a new transaction?" note="Safety is determined by the existence of ordinals and/or inscriptions on the utxo.
+If the utxo contains a inscription or a ordinal with a rarity outside of the allowed treshold this value is false.
+Be aware that in some cases where the inscription or ordinal data is incorrect because of blockchain or latency based innacuracies this value is an estimate based on available information.
+It is still highly recommended to keep ordinal and blockchain wallets separate so you do not have to rely on this tag." /%}
-      {% preview-object-item name="confirmations" type="number" description="Number of blocks created after the utxo was added to the network." /%}
+      {% preview-object-item name="result.unspents.confirmations" type="number" description="Number of blocks created after the utxo was added to the network." /%}
+      {% preview-object-item name="result.pagination" type="object" description="Pagination results containing information for how to load prev and next results." /%}
+      {% preview-object-item name="result.pagination.limit" type="number" description="Number of unspents set for the current request result." /%}
+      {% preview-object-item name="result.pagination.prev" type="string" description="Value to provide to the pagination object in the next request." /%}
+      {% preview-object-item name="result.pagination.next" type="string" description="Value to provide to the pagination object in the next request." /%}
+      {% preview-object-item name="id" type="string" description="Id provided with the request." /%}
     {% /preview-object %}

   {% /preview-section %}